 Colorado Appellate Court decision (May 18, 2017):

-This case involved a dispute between a homeowners association (Association) and two homeowners (Owners) over the validity of the Associations amended and restated Declaration (Amendment) the recorded instrument that creates a common interest community and sets forth the rights and responsibilities of owners of properties within the common interest development.
+This case involved a dispute between a homeowners association (Association) and two homeowners (Owners) over the HOAs invalid Restated Declaration the recorded instrument that creates a common interest community and sets forth the rights and responsibilities of owners of properties within the common interest development.
 The original Declaration was recorded in 1983, and based on its belief that it was outdated and needed to be completely rewritten, Association sought membership approval of the Amendment in 2016.
 The desired Amendment was ultimately approved by the Court pursuant to a petition that was filed by Association.

 Being unhappy with the Amendment, Owners appealed the courts ruling approving the Amendment on the grounds that Association had not complied with applicable Colorado law regarding the procedure for adopting the Amendment and notice requirements.
 On review, the appellate court found that Association failed to provide adequate notice to the homeowners of a meeting where the proposed amendment would be discussed, in violation of a statutory requirement that the proposed amendment be discussed at an association meeting.
 The Court cited a Colorado Statute that states: